By Tim Lambert

 However, like all towns in those days, Tudor Wisbech suffered from outbreaks of the plague.
 There was a severe outbreak of plague in Wisbech in 1587.
 During the civil war between king and parliament (1642-1646) Wisbech was in the center of the parliamentary area.
 Although earthwork defenses were built around the town Wisbech escaped fighting.
 However, in 1655 Wisbech suffered another severe flood.

-In the mid-17th century, the Bishop’s palace was replaced by a mansion replaced the Bishops Palace.
+In the mid-17th century, the Bishop’s palace was replaced by a mansion.
 A man named Thomas Thurloe built it.
 He was Oliver Cromwell’s secretary of state.

 In 1656 Wisbech gained its first fire engine (a hand-operated pump) and in 1680 the growing port of Wisbech was made a port in its own right separate from Kings Lynn.